Madeline in London

 Paddington has a way of causing a bit of chaos wherever he goes.
 On this particular day, he sets out to explore the Tower of London.
 Knowing that the day will be long and exhausting, he packs an entire suitcase full of his favorite food- marmalade sandwiches.
 Unfortunately, Paddington is not the only one on the tour who is hungry!
 Readers will enjoy this humorous story and learn a bit about this famous tower along the way.

 A beautifully rendered 3-D experience with intricate displays of London's famous icons.
 With each turn of the page, a new building, bridge, or museum comes to life.
 Kids will love learning all about the Shard, the band outside Buckingham Palace, Nelson's Column and more architectural landmarks.
-The pop-up feature adds a lot of interest to this educational book about London for kids of all ages.
+The pop-up feature adds a lot of interest to this educational book for kids of all ages.

 Every child should have a copy of this classic story about a bear who is shipped off overseas with nothing back a backpack and a note around his neck that says "Please Look After This Bear".
 As luck would have it, he arrives at Paddington Station in London and is quickly adopted into the Brown family.
 This endearing bear has captured the hearts of millions of readers through his adventures and mishaps on the streets of London.
-Be sure to collect all of the Paddington Books.

 Peppa Pig fans will adore this glittery picture book about their favorite pig's travel adventure.
 Peppa takes readers on a tour of all the famous sites, like Big Ben, Buckingham Palace and the London Eye.
 Her zest and enthusiasm shine in this book that will spark an interest in visiting London amongst preschoolers.